AliTarek99/Social-Media-REST-API/README.md

 * This table will save the chats between users and using it with the chat members table will allow me to add group chats in the future if I need to.
 * The primary key is the `id` column for single chat retrieval
 * `last_message_date` is used as a secondary index to optimize range queries when retrieving a user's chats.
+* Added `duplicate_prevention` column which will be the sha256 hash of the 2 hashes of the userIds concatenated which will be unique to prevent creating the same chat multiple times.
+* I did not use `duplicate_prevention` as the `id` because it is a large value that will increase the size of the secondary indexes, As a result, this may affect the performance.

 #### Chat_members
 * I used this table instead of adding the members directly as columns in the chats table so it is easier to add group chats later